• “Certification Pet Parents Can Trust”

 THE WHO AND WHY BEHIND PET SAFETY

-The Professional Animal Care Certification Council (PACCC) is a 501(c)(6) non-profit created by a team of industry experts to recognize high quality providers and help them meet the challenge of educating pet parents on the value of a pet care provider’s investment in education and training.
-Independent certification, using testing from industry developed standards, clearly identifies the premier professional animal care providers in our industry.
-Both providers and pet parents benefit from the implicit distinctions a reputable and objective third party certification provides.
-PACCC awards three levels of certification to recognize the expansive knowledge required and basic career levels in the industry: Certified Professional Animal Care Provider (CPACP), Certified Professional Animal Care Manger (CPACM), and Certified Professional Animal Care Operator (CPACO).
+The Professional Animal Care Certification Council (PACCC) is a non-profit organization that aims to recognize and certify high-quality professionals in the animal care industry.
+The PACCC was established by a team of industry experts to help educate pet parents on the importance of investing in a pet care provider’s education and training.
+By using industry-developed standards, independent certification identifies the best animal care professionals in the industry.
+This reputable and objective third-party certification benefits both providers and pet parents alike.
+PACCC offers three levels of certification to recognize the extensive knowledge required at various career levels in the industry: Certified Professional Animal Care Provider (CPACP), Certified Professional Animal Care Manager (CPACM), and Certified Professional Animal Care Operator (CPACO).

 Who is PACCC?